Tig3r98/Panilla/README.md

-# Panilla
+# PanillaX
-Panilla (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).
+PanillaX (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

-This is a fork of the original [original project](https://www.spigotmc.org/resources/65694/) that only supports recent Paper servers and is easier to compile.
+PanillaX is a fork of [Panilla](https://www.spigotmc.org/resources/65694/) that only supports recent Paper servers and is easier to compile.

 ## Overview
-Panilla is software to prevent abusive NBT and packets on Minecraft servers.
+PanillaX is software to prevent abusive NBT and packets on Minecraft servers.

 With this software, you will be able to prevent: